 I am grateful to the Leader of the House for providing a debate on restoration and renewal in Government time, but on the basis of the application for a debate on the subject that the Backbench Business Committee has already received, I suspect that a half-day debate may not be sufficient to assuage Members’ thirst, and that a subsequent debate in Back-Bench time may well be necessary.
 An awful lot of Members are very interested in discussing the pros and cons because whichever option is taken will not be cheap, and there are significant potential costs to the public purse as a result of whichever option we go for.

-There is also an important debate this afternoon about RBS Global Restructuring Group but will the Leader of the House think about having a debate in Government time about banking practice generally in the aftermath of the international financial crisis, because I am aware of significant numbers of additional cases involving Lloyds, Allied Dunbar and many other banks in the banking system that have caused grievous problems to SMEs around the country, putting people into penury.
+There is also an important debate this afternoon about RBS Global Restructuring Group, but will the Leader of the House think about having a debate in Government time about banking practice generally in the aftermath of the international financial crisis?
+I am aware of significant numbers of additional cases involving Lloyds, Allied Dunbar and many other banks in the banking system that have caused grievous problems to SMEs around the country, putting people into penury.

 I certainly, of course, would welcome the Backbench Business Committee deciding to have a further debate on R and R. The hon.
 Gentleman raises an important point about the demand for debate on that.
-If Members want to do a tour of the basement to avail themselves of some very useful information prior to the debate, the engineers stand ready to provide those to their convenience.
-It is very enlightening, so if you—I am sorry, if Members—I am sure that you, Mr Speaker, have already done it.
-If Members wish to do that, please do.
+If Members want to do a tour of the basement to avail themselves of some very useful information prior to the debate, the engineers stand ready to provide those at their convenience.
+It is very enlightening, so if you—I am sorry, if Members—I am sure that you, Mr Speaker, have already done it—wish to do that, please do.